satshiv7983/django-GoogleCalender-Integration/README.md

 # Steps

-1. Register for Google Service Account
+1. Register for Google Service Account | Using OAuth 2.0 for Server to Server Applications

 Follow Google's directions to setup the new credentials here: developers.google.com